-2.3 Compound extremes with Markov Chain descriptors
+2.3 Compound extremes with Markov chain descriptors

-The method used in this paper consists of describing temperature and precipitation time series by a followed by a step by step description of the method.

-Markov Chain and subsequently calculating descriptors, which characterize the dynamical (successional) behavior of the compound extreme states.
-The method has been used in biology (Hill et al.,

-2004) to describe dynamics of succession of species in a rocky subtidal community.
-It has been introduced to atmospheric science by Mieruch et al. (2010) who used it for climate classification and a comparative study of two regions.
-In this section, a short introduction to Markov chains is given, meaning that the present state $x_t$ is only dependent on the preceding state $x{t-1}$ .
-From the Markov chain, a transition probability matrix $\mathbf{P}$ of the order $m \times m$ can be calculated which consists of all possible conditional probabilities $P(x_t|x{t-1})$ between the m different states of the Markov chain.
+The method used in this paper consists of describing temperature and precipitation time series by a Markov chain and subsequently calculating descriptors, which characterize the dynamical (successional) behavior of the compound extreme states.
+The method has been used in biology (Hill et al., 2004) to describe dynamics of succession of species in a rocky subtidal community.
+It has been introduced to atmospheric science by (Mieruch et al., 2010), who used it for climate classification and a comparative study of two regions.
+In this section, a short introduction to Markov chains is given, followed by a step by step description of the method.

-A first order, m state (m= number of discrete states of the Markov Chain), homogeneous Markov Chain is a time discrete, state discrete stochastic process which fulfills the Markov property:
+A first-order, m state (m is the number of discrete states of the Markov chain), homogeneous Markov chain is a time discrete, state discrete stochastic process, which fulfills the Markov property:

-$$P(x_t|x{t-1}, x{t-2}, ..., x{t-n}) = P(x_t|x{t-1})$$ (1)
+$$P(x_t|x{t-1}, x{t-2}, \dots, x{t-n}) = P(x_t|x{t-1}),$$ (1)